-31.4.7 Why does the Checker Framework report an error regarding a type I have not written in my program?
-How can I do run-time monitoring of properties that were not statically checked?
-31.5 positive warnings What is a "false positive" warning?
+31.4.7 Why does the Checker Framework report an error regarding a type I have not written in my 214 21 4 9 program?
+21.5 How can I do run-time monitoring of properties that were not statically checked?
+51.5 positive warnings What is a "false positive" warning?
 How can I improve the Checker Framework to eliminate a false positive warning?
 Why doesn't the Checker Framework infer types for fields and method return types?
 Why doesn't the Checker Framework track relationships between variables?
-Why isn't the Checker Framework path-sensitive?
-31.6 of type annotations What is a "receiver"?
-What is the meaning of an annotation after a type, such as @NonNull Object @Nullable? .
+216 Why isn't the Checker Framework path-sensitive?
+31.0 Syntax t of type annotations 218 What is the meaning of an annotation after a type, such as @NonNull Object @Nullable? .
 What is the meaning of array annotations such as @NonNull Object @Nullable []?
 What is the meaning of varargs annotations such as @English String @NonEmpty?
 What is the meaning of a type qualifier at a class declaration?
 Why shouldn't a qualifier apply to both types and declarations?
-31.6.7 How do I annotate a fully-qualified type name?
-220 31.7 Seman tics of type annotations 221 How can I handle typestate, or phases of my program with different data properties?
-31.7.2 Why are explicit and implicit bounds defaulted differently?
-221 31.7.3 Why are type annotations declared with @Retention (RetentionPolicy.RUNTIME)?
-221 31.8 Creatin ng a new checker 222 31.8.1 How do I create a new checker?
-222 31.8.2 What properties can and cannot be handled by type-checking?
-222 31.8.3 Why is there no declarative syntax for writing type rules?
-222 31.9 Relatio onship to other tools 222 31.9.1 Why not just use a bug detector (like FindBugs)?
-222 31.9.2 How does the Checker Framework compare with Eclipse's null analysis?
-223 How does the Checker Framework compare with the JDK's Optional type?
+How do I annotate a fully-qualified type name?
+31.7 tics of type annotations How can I handle typestate, or phases of my program with different data properties?
+Why are explicit and implicit bounds defaulted differently?
+Why are type annotations declared with @Retention(RetentionPolicy.RUNTIME)?
+31.8 ng a new checker How do I create a new checker?
+What properties can and cannot be handled by type-checking?
+Why is there no declarative syntax for writing type rules?
+31.9 onship to other tools Why not just use a bug detector (like FindBugs)?
+How does the Checker Framework compare with Eclipse's null analysis?
+How does the Checker Framework compare with the JDK's Optional type?
 How does pluggable type-checking compare with JML?
-31.9.5 Is the Checker Framework an official part of Java?
-224 31.9.6 What is the relationship between the Checker Framework and JSR 305?
-224 What is the relationship between the Checker Framework and JSR 308?
+Is the Checker Framework an official part of Java?
+What is the relationship between the Checker Framework and JSR 305?
+What is the relationship between the Checker Framework and JSR 308?
 Is there a type-checker for managing checked and unchecked exceptions?
 How does pluggable type-checking work?
-What classpath is needed to use an annotated library?
-32 Trou bleshoo oting, getting help, and contributing 226 32.1 Comm on problems and solutions 226 32.1.1 Unable to compile the Checker Framework 226 32.1.2 Unable to run the checker, or checker crashes 226 32.1.3 Unexpected type-checking results 229 32.1.4 Unexpected compilation output when running javac without a pluggable type-checker 231 32.1.5 Unable to build the checker, or to run programs 231 32.1.6 Classfile version warning 232 32.2 How to p report problems (bug reporting) 232 ng from source 32.3.1 Install prerequisites 233 32.3.2 Obtain the source 233 Build the Type Annotations compiler 32.3.4 Build the Annotation File Utilities 234 32.3.5 Build the Checker Framework 234
+31.9.10 0 What classpath is needed to use an annotated library?
+225 32 oting, getting help, and contributing 226 32.1 on problems and solutions 32.1.1 Unable to compile the Checker Framework 226 Unable to run the checker, or checker crashes Unexpected type-checking results Unexpected compilation output when running javac without a pluggable type-checker 32.1.5 Unable to build the checker, or to run programs 231 Classfile version warning 32.2 How to p report problems (bug reporting) 232 32.3 ng from source Install prerequisites Obtain the source Build the Type Annotations compiler Build the Annotation File Utilities 32.3.5 Build the StubParser 234

+32.3.6 Build the Checker Framework 234

-32.3.6 Build the Checker Framework Manual (this document) 235
+32.3.7 Build the Checker Framework Manual (this document) 235

-32.3.7 Enable Travis continuous integration builds 235
+32.3.8 Enable Travis continuous integration builds 235

-32.3.8 Code style 235
+32.3.9 Code style 236

-32.4 Contributing fixes (creating a pull request) 235
+32.4 Contributing fixes (creating a pull request) 236

-32.5 Publications 235
+32.5 Publications 236

-32.6 Comparison to other tools 237
+32.6 Comparison to other tools 238

-32.7 Credits and changelog 237
+32.7 Credits and changelog 238

 32.8 License 238